 How does Small Change work?

-We do this by using some securities regulations which are known as Regulation Crowdfunding and Regulation D. These regulations prescribe how we can help raise funds for developers and the rules we must follow.
+We do this by using some securities regulations which are known as Regulation Crowdfunding (Reg CF) and Regulation D (Reg D), sometimes independently, and sometimes together as “side-by-side” offerings.
+These regulations prescribe how we can help raise funds for developers and the rules we must follow.

 Is my project ready to list on Small Change?